TreeBranches/Pier-Solar/README.md

 I'm actually questioning whether it's even possible to script this now....

+There are 629 moves total, and as of the time of writing, I can regularly (about 40% of the time) get up to move 459.

 ### Raw directions

 Generally for my reference/backup.
 U/L/D/R is the direction, number is how many blocks (aka map grid squares) in that direction you need to move.